Jonas Haggren

-Vice Admiral Jonas Björnson Haggren (born 8 April 1964) is a senior officer in the Swedish Navy.
-From 1 July 2023, he serves as Swedish Military Representative to the EU and NATO in Brussels.
-Prior to that, Haggren served as the Chief of Defence Staff and head of the Swedish Armed Forces Headquarters in Stockholm from 2018 to 2022 and as Chief of Policy and Plans Department from 2014 to 2018.
+Vice Admiral Jonas Björnson Haggren (born 8 April 1964) is a retired Swedish Navy officer.
+He began his career as a submarine officer and later held a range of operational and staff positions within the Swedish Armed Forces.
+He served as commander of the 1st Submarine Flotilla and held senior positions in the Defence Staff, including Chief of Defence Staff and head of the Swedish Armed Forces Headquarters.
+In 2015, he served as Force Commander of the EU Naval Force's Operation Atalanta.
+From 2023 to 2026, he was Sweden's Military Representative to the EU and NATO in Brussels.
+In 2026, he succeeded Björn von Sydow as President of the Royal Swedish Academy of War Sciences.

 Career

 Haggren attended the Swedish Navy Officers’ College (Marinens officershögskola, MOHS) from 1985 to 1987 when he received his commission as a naval officer and was promoted to acting sub-lieutenant.
 Haggren graduated from the Swedish Navy Staff College (Marinens krigshögskola, MKHS) in 1991.
 He then served in a variety of assignments on and submarines from 1987 to 1995.
 In 1996, Haggren attended the Staff Officer Program at the Swedish National Defence College.
 Between 1996 and 1999, Haggren served as Executive Officer of until he in 2000 was appointed commanding officer of HSwMS Uppland and in which duty he stayed until 2001.
 Haggren passed the Management Program at the Swedish National Defence College from 2001 to 2002 and was promoted to commander.

 In 2003, Haggren graduated from the Naval War College in the United States and from 2004 to 2005, he attended the International Course Security Policy at the Geneva Centre for Security Policy in Switzerland.
 Between 2002-2007 he was stationed at the Swedish Armed Forces Headquarters where he initially was responsible for military strategic planning regarding Swedish military deployment in Liberia (part of UNMIL) and the Democratic Republic of the Congo (part of MONUC).
 This period also included a 4 month tour at the Ministry of Defence as an advisor.
 On completion of the former task, Haggren worked with the European Capabilities Action Plan as part of the working group developing SOP's for the European Union Operational Headquarters (EU OHQ) and Force Headquarters (FHQ).